 This is precisely why you would want to send out Save the Dates, as well.
-You’re giving your guests a heads up that this ish is going down and you’re allowing guests that may have a conflict a chance to work out a game plan.
+You’re giving your guests a heads up that this ish is going down and allowing them to plan ahead.

 It.
 Never.
 Ends, does it?
-This is often an overlooked portion of the budget, so it’s important to understand what goes into calculating how much postage you’ll need.
+This is often an overlooked portion of the budget.
+That’s why it’s important to understand what goes into calculating how much postage you’ll need.
 There are three main components that go into the amount of postage you’ll need : Weight, Size and RSVP.
 I tend to estimate spending the same amount on postage as you’ve ordered invitations.
-So, if you’ve ordered 150 invitations, $150 is a safe estimate on postage.
-Keep in mind that if you have invitations going overseas, those will have different postage than those going within the country of origin.
-And if you have and odd shape, oversized or super thick envelope, your postage will most likely be higher than typical invitation postage.
+For example, if you’ve ordered 150 invitations, $150 is a safe estimate on postage.
+Keep in mind that if you have invitations going overseas, those will have different postage.
+If you have and odd shape, oversized or super thick envelope, your postage cost will be higher.

 Some post offices will charge you to hand-cancel your invitations.
 Some won’t… it all depends upon the post office.
-Your best plan of attack is go in and talk to the workers behind the desk and just talk to them first.
-Ask them when the lobby is slow so they may have time to hand-cancel, if they permit you to stand to the side and hand-cancel the invitations for no charge, or if they even charge.
+Your best plan of attack is go in and talk to the workers behind the desk.
+Be sure to go without invitations and when the lobby is slow.
+Ask if they charge to hand-cancel wedding invitations or if they will permit you to hand-cancel off to the side.
 Many times, it’s dependent upon the worker and their mood.
 Maybe offering to bring coffee could score you some brownie points!
 Either way, start the conversation early so you can plan accordingly.